iswunistuttgart/latex-boilerplate/README.md

 ### figures

 You might ask yourself "why is there a `figures/` and an `images/` directory?
 Isn't everything a figure at its core?" and you are technically right.
 However, I prefer to think of figures as anything that is a data-based plot or generated from actual text (for my documents, this mostly implies TikZ/pgfplots).
 Within the `figures/` directory, you can throw everything in at the top level or add additional sublevel directories to split by sections or content.

+### glossaries

+Any good document requires some glossaries be it acronyms, notation, or a list of symbols used.
+The most powerful package is `glossaries`, yet there's nothing more important than a powerful directory hierarchy.
+I prefer to have my glossaries in a separate directory rather than within my content directory.
+Thus, you may also want to throw all your glossaries into this directory.

 ### images